‘Highly problematic’: Metro officers’ use of app thwarts transparency, critics say

 Some experts say that the use of the app by Metro officers thwarts transparency and raises concerns about whether the department is in compliance with Nevada’s public records law, which states that communications between officers while on duty are considered a public record.

-The problem is that Signal allows for messages to be automatically deleted after a specific time frame. experts said.
+The problem is that Signal allows for messages to be automatically deleted after a specific time frame, experts said.

-This means that if a person or news organization submitted a public records request pertaining to an incident in which officers had been using Signal to communicate, record of those officers’ communications might not exist anymore.
+This means that if a person or news organization submitted a public records request pertaining to an incident in which officers had been using Signal to communicate, records of those officers’ communications might not exist anymore.
 Signal’s end-to-end encryption and the fact that it is not a platform that the government has access to also means that even if those records do still exist, they may not be found and turned over in response to a public records request.

 Under state law, messages pertaining to work that are sent between officers while on duty are among the records subject to the Public Records Act, according to Las Vegas Review-Journal Chief Legal Officer Ben Lipman and American Civil Liberties Union of Nevada staff attorney Jacob Smith.